 There are two bands of fibrous tissues called the cruciate ligaments in each knee joint.
 They join the femur and tibia (the bones above and below the knee joint) together so that the knee works as a hinged joint.
 The aim of the MMP surgery is to replace the function of the cruciate and stabilise the knee joint.
 This procedure involves redirecting the force generated by the large leg muscles (quadriceps) to compensate for the broken cruciate ligament.
 Part of the tibia that is attached to the quadriceps is cut and moved forward.
 It is then stabilised using a specially designed, orthopaedic implant in the shape of a wedge.

 You will need to check the surgery site daily and bathe it in a weak salt solution if it is messy or crusty.
-A small amount of swelling around the would may be expected.
+A small amount of swelling around the surgery site may be expected.
 You can relieve this by applying light pressure to the area with an ice pack wrapped in a towel.
-If the wound becomes red or weepy, or your pet is licking at the area and seems uncomfortable, please bring your pet in for a check up as these signs may indicate an infection.
+If the wound becomes red or weepy, or your pet is licking at the area and seems uncomfortable, please bring your pet in for a check-up, as these signs may indicate an infection.

 Weeks 1 – 2:

 Strict rest at this time is important to allow the swelling to go down and your pet to become more comfortable when it comes time to begin exercise and physiotherapy.
 Ideally, your pet should go outside on a lead to toilet during the first two weeks.
-No other exercise is recommended for the first 14 days - it is crucial that you do not let your pet loose to run freely throughout the house, particularly up and down stairs.
+No other exercise is recommended for the first 14 days — it is crucial that you do not let your pet loose to run freely throughout the house, particularly up and down stairs, or hopping up on a couch.

 Weeks 3 – 4: